24th February 2026

 AI in production enables a systematic

-Optimization of processes and use of resources.
+optimization of processes and use of resources.

 This allows companies to significantly reduce energy consumption, use of materials, downtime costs and maintenance costs.